SeojinK1m/SeojinK1m/README.md

 ### Hi there 👋 I'm Sam

 - 🖥 i'm a software engineer at **@Microsoft** working on OneDrive and SharePoint.
-- 🌱 interested in distributed systems and graphics. [let's talk!](https://www.linkedin.com/in/sam-kim-35080918a/)
+- 🌱 interested in distributed systems and AR/VR development. [let's talk!](https://www.linkedin.com/in/sam-kim-35080918a/)